dinodtharinda/PDSA-II-Game-Project/docs/API.md

 ### Frame-Stewart Algorithm Solution

-Solves the Tower of Hanoi using the Frame-Stewart algorithm for 4 pegs.
+Solves the Tower of Hanoi using the Frame-Stewart algorithm for 4 pegs and tracks performance metrics.

 - **URL**: `/api/games/tower-of-hanoi/solve/frame-stewart`
 - **Method**: `POST`